automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Fukuisaurus.md

 # Fukuisaurus
-## Description: This ornithopod was discovered in Japan.
+## This ornithopod was discovered in Japan.